Jump to a section

 How to Get Hair Shampoo Out of Carpets

 Spilling your hair shampoo on the carpet comes with double the consequences.
-One, your shampoo is gone to waste, and two, the carpet is in disastrous shape.
+One, your shampoo has gone to waste, and two, the carpet is in disastrous shape.

 While you can’t revive the shampoo, there’s an efficient method to clean carpet without spending a dime on professional cleaning.